Flag Building: Construction delays and fines

 Over 14 years after construction began and nearly a decade after it had been supposed to open, the Super Power Building had still not been opened.
 It has been valued at $80 million by county assessors.
 In August 2013 the Church disclosed that it was planning to open the building on October 6, 2013, with a dedication ceremony expected to draw in an estimated 10,000 Scientologists in attendance.
 Only a month later, however, the Church told city authorities that it had decided to cancel the ceremony and postpone the opening of the building to an unspecified date, for undisclosed reasons.
 The building was finally opened on November 17, 2013, with Scientologist stars such as Tom Cruise, John Travolta and Kelly Preston in attendance for a ceremony presided over by Scientology leader David Miscavige.
-The number of Scientologists attending the ceremony was reported by the local media to have been far lower than the Church had forecast in advance, perhaps below 6,000 people, though the Church asserted in a press release that it had been "slightly over the expected 10,000 people".
+The number of Scientologists attending the ceremony was reported by the local media to have been far lower than the Church had forecast, perhaps less than 6,000 people, though the Church asserted in a press release that it had been "slightly over the expected 10,000 people".